NYU Dining provides Certified Halal meals at three locations across campus: Lipton Hall, Kimmel Market Place and Jasper Kane Cafe.

 Halal at NYU Washington Square

-Lipton Dining Hall is certified at the highest level of Halal certification through Halal Food Standards Alliance of America (HFSAA).
+NYU Eats at Lipton is certified at the highest level of Halal certification through Halal Food Standards Alliance of America (HFSAA).
 Additionally, Lipton has an on-site Halal supervisor who oversees all compliance elements to maintain the HFSAA certification.
 The supervisor has been vetted by HFSAA and meets the responsibilities of delivering a certified Halal program.

-A dedicated food station at Kimmel Market Place features certified Halal lunch and dinner meals catered by Lipton Dining Hall.
+A dedicated food station features certified Halal lunch and dinner meals.

 Halal at NYU Brooklyn